 Modifying the attitude and the movement of his previous creation, the new Flora, is crouching, adorning her hair with flowers, her lips twitching in a smile that immediately enchanted the public.
 The face and smile are those of Anne Foucart, the daughter of Carpeaux’s great friend, Jean-Baptiste Foucart.

 This human-scale version was executed in 1873, when Carpeaux was living in London, where he had taken refuge after the fall of the Second Empire.
 It was commissioned by a great lover of art, by the name of Turner.
-Carpeaux also did portrait busts of Mr. and Mrs. Turner at the same period.
+Carpeaux also did portrait busts of Mr and Mrs Turner at the same period.

-Henry James Turner collection (1873); E. Cronier collection (until 1905); Acquired by Calouste Gulbenkian, through Graat, at E. Cronier’s estate sale, Georges Petit Gallery, Paris, December 4, 1905, (lot 121).
+Henry James Turner Collection, 1873; E. Cronier Collection, until 1905.
+Acquired by Calouste Gulbenkian, through Graat, at E. the sale of the Cronier’s Estate, Georges Petit Gallery, Paris, 4 December 1905 (lot 121).

-H. 97; W. 65; D. 60 cm
+H. 97 cm; W. 65 cm; D. 60 cm

-Calouste Gulbenkian Museum – Album, Lisbon, Calouste Gulbenkian Foundation, 2001, p.
-164, no. 140, pl.
+Calouste Gulbenkian Museum.
+Lisbon: Calouste Gulbenkian Museum, 2001, p.
+164, cat.
+140.

 These cookies are used to enhance your browsing experience, security and our website's performance, allowing you to access the main features of the website.
 Therefore, they are always enabled.
 This type of cookies includes cookies that allow you to be remembered as you browse the website during a single session.

 These cookies collect information about the use of the website to improve the services provided and to evaluate the performance of the website.
 Some of these cookies may be used to test pages or the functionality of the website by measuring the reaction of users.
 These cookies may be our own and / or owned by third parties.